Kern Water Bank

-The Kern Water Bank is a public-private partnership which oversees a 32-square-mile water recharge basin in California.
+The Kern Water Bank is a public-private partnership which oversees a 32 sqmi water recharge basin in California.
 It sources water from the Kern River, the State Water Project, and the Central Valley Project.
-It stores underground up to 1.5 million acre feet of water (500 billion gallons).
+It stores underground up to 1500000 acre ft.

 57% of the bank is controlled by Stewart Resnick and Lynda Resnick, the owners of Pom Wonderful and Halos oranges.
 In 2021, their stake was estimated to be worth over $1 billion.